Dmitry-Skachkov/XSF_symm/README.md

 # XSF_symm

-Correct XSF wave function to symmetrical
+Program reads wave function in XSF file created by Yambo and corrects wave function to symmetrical form.

+How to use:

+> xsf_symm name.xsf